 More infrastructure spending if parties can agree how to pay for it

 Similarly, while both parties support greater infrastructure spending, they do not agree on how to pay for it.
 The Democrats would prefer to raise taxes or increase borrowing to boost infrastructure spending, whereas Republicans have advocating using tax incentives to spur private investment in public works.
 A lower level of fiscal spending, will also increase the burden on the Federal Reserve (the US equivalent of the Bank of England), which may require an increase in the current Quantitative Easing plan to help support growth – this means the Federal Reserve may need to buy more financial assets, such as government bonds, to lower interest rates and increase the money supply to support the economy.
+The engagement of the moderates of Congress here will be key in deciding the outcomes of these important policy decisions and, in turn, the downstream impact on markets.

 Covid remains key to the recovery